With cold temperatures upon us, don’t forget to maintain your fire sprinkler systems to keep them in working order.

-As temperatures do drop, your fire sprinkler system may become inoperable if the pipes that deliver the water to the detected fire freeze.
+As temperatures drop, your fire sprinkler system may become inoperable if the pipes that deliver the water to the detected fire freeze.
 When water freezes, it expands by up to 9% of its original size.
 Furthermore, even if there is no fire in your building, a frozen pipe may burst and cause water damage.
 Properly winterizing your fire sprinkler system can prevent pipes from freezing and bursting.

 While inspecting and testing your fire protection system is always important, preparing fire sprinkler systems for winter will keep your fire safety equipment in working order during the winter months.
 Fire sprinkler systems are an important component of fire protection that can prevent enormous and costly damages.
 Additionally, sprinkler systems protect employees or residents of commercial buildings by extinguishing fires early.

 Keep reading to learn more about the consequences of frozen fire sprinkler system pipes, how to prevent freezing and how you can prepare fire sprinkler systems for winter with some cold weather preventative maintenance.

 What temperatures and conditions cause fire sprinkler systems to freeze?